The history behind the ruined 17th century church in the City of London.

 Wren’s tower and steeple of Christ Church Greyfriars

-The City of London was ravaged by bombs during World War II, with many iconic buildings and churches damaged or destroyed by the Germans.
+The City of London was ravaged by bombs during World War II, with many iconic buildings and churches damaged or destroyed by the Nazis.
 Many of the churches created by Sir Christopher Wren after the City was rebuilt following the Great Fire Of London in 1666 were again smouldering on the sites of their medieval predecessors.

 Today, the City is a mish-mash of old and new, with what would have been some of the tallest buildings at the turn of the 20th century, now dwarfed by the likes of the Tower 42 and the Gherkin.
 Ruins of ancient buildings were cleared up or built over to create the metropolis of concrete and glass which dominates the City today.